PHOTO: LYN GREGORY LRSP

 This is how it all happened: first my pamphlet Quintana Roo was published by Acumen Publications in 2003 and then my first full collection, Lipstick, was published in 2007 by Greenwich Exchange.
 In 2010 a collection of pocket-sized poems, petite, was published by Hearing Eye and in 2011, Oversteps Books published Ally Pally Prison Camp, the story of 3,000 civilians imprisoned at Alexandra Palace during the First World War told through a historical collage of poems, photos, paintings and extracts from memoirs and letters.

-Sancti Clandestini – Undercover Saints, the fully illustrated poetry collection was published in 2012 by Ward-Wood Publishing.
+Sancti Clandestini – Undercover Saints, a fully illustrated poetry collection was published in 2012 by Ward-Wood Publishing.
 An exhibition to accompany the book was held at The Poetry Cafe in Covent Garden.
-My fifth collection of poetry Degrees of Twilight was published by The London Magazine in July 2015,
+My fifth collection Degrees of Twilight came out in July 2015, and my sixth, everlove in 2021, both published by The London Magazine Editions.

 I returned to my first love of poetry after a career spanning many other forms of writing.
 After an English degree at Cardiff University I became a newspaper reporter, moving to BBC TV as a documentary writer / producer / director.